neurogeriatricskiel/data/index.md

 # Minimal data standards
 ## Motivation
-This page is intended as a blueprint for the data organization of all movement sensor-based projects of the [AG Neurogeriatrics](https://neurogeriatrics-kiel.com/de/).
+This page is intended as a blueprint for the data organization of all movement sensor-based projects of the [Neurogeriatrics research group](https://neurogeriatrics-kiel.com/de/).
 It should help to streamline analysis pipelines and keep projects organized for research partners.

 ## Folder Structure
 The general folder structure for any dataset is depicted below: